This is our team, a lot of smiling happy people who work hard to empower your teams.

 He currently serves on the board of directors for Alaska Air Group, parent company of Alaska Airlines and Virgin America, and ForeScout Technologies, Inc. He is also a member of the Federal Reserve Bank of San Francisco's Economic Advisory Council.

-Having joined Atlassian as the Head of Product for Jira, Anu has held a variety of roles in her tenure.
-Prior to that, Anu was at Microsoft, launching several products for Microsoft Visual Studio for over 10 years.
-Anu’s favourite Atlassian value is “be the change you seek” and she seeks to make the world a little bit better through technology and effective philanthropy.
-During her spare time, Anu enjoys working on big cat conservation projects and fighting in kick-boxing matches.
+An accomplished executive with a track record of growing $500M+ businesses, building great teams and shipping blockbuster products, Anu joined Atlassian in 2014 as the Head of Product for Jira, and has held a variety of roles at the company during her tenure.
+Prior to joining Atlassian, Anu was at Microsoft, launching several products for Microsoft Visual Studio for over 10 years.
+Anu is passionate about making the world a better place through technology and effective philanthropy.
+She is a member of OutSystem’s board of directors and serves as the Director of Atlassian Foundation.

 Cameron is the Chief Revenue Officer at Atlassian.
 Cameron joined Atlassian in 2012 and has held a variety of roles including Head of Server Business, Head of Growth, and Head of Customer Advocates.